 6.)
 Monchi’s: This convenience store and restaurant offers ground beef and chicken empanadas grab-and-go style and is located just North of Downtown on Woodland Avenue.
 Monchi’s is also known for their authentic Honduran food and delicious soups and stews perfect for a rainy day.
 You can also find your favorite prepackaged Latin American sweets and snacks at the shop.
 Visit their Facebook page or call them at (865) 347-2173 to get in touch with them.

-If your Empanada Day celebration has inspired you to learn more about Latin American culture, stop by the Casa HoLa Art Gallery and Artisan Shop to enjoy a group exhibition by local and Latino artists reflecting on “Life in Times of Covid” and shop jewelry, accessories and home décor made by and imported from Latin American artisans.
+If your Empanada Day celebration has inspired you to learn more about Latin American culture, stop by the Casa HoLa Art Gallery and Artisan Shop to enjoy exhibitions by local and Latino artists and shop jewelry, accessories and home décor made by and imported from Latin American artisans.
 Casa HoLa is open weekdays from 9AM – 5PM and is located at the Emporium for the Arts (100 S. Gay Street, Suite 112, Knoxville, TN 37902).
 Tag HoLa Hora Latina in social media posts featuring your National Empanada Day celebration on Facebook and Instagram @HoLaHoraLatina and on Twitter at @CasaHoLa.